Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 11. Keep the spider webs

 Although you may not like them, fostering spiders will encourage hummingbirds to nest near your yard.
-Not only do their webs provide natural traps to catch other insects, providing a source of much-needed protein for the hummingbirds, they also use them to construct their expandable nests.
+Not only do their webs provide natural traps to catch other insects, providing a source of much-needed protein for the hummingbirds, hummers also use them to construct their expandable nests.

 spider net

-Hummingbird’s delicate nests are constructed of small bits of mosses and lichens, with strands of spider web holding the nest together and to the branch, it’s built upon.
+Hummingbird’s delicate nests are constructed of small bits of mosses and lichens, with strands of spider web holding the nest together and to the branch it’s built upon.

 12. Trick the bullies